ccloquet/ccloquet.github.io/_pages/about_us.md

 ---

+** In times always more complex and uncertain, we boost our society's resilience through seamless information technology for the public authorities **

 **Poppy** (Living Apps sprl) is a **private technological company** helping the authorities and emergency services to **better prepare** and **manage crisis situations** through a better use and understanding of information technologies.